microsoft/BotFramework-Composer/runtime/node/Schemas/readme.md

 > bf plugins:uninstall @microsoft/bf-dialog
 > ```

-## Adding Custom Actions to your Composer bot
+## Adding Custom Actions to your Composer bot for C#

 **NOTE: These steps assume you are using azurewebapp as your deployment solution.
 Replicating it on azurefunctions would be similar
 **